-Children are a work in progress and it is our goal to help each child to develop and grow to become his or her best version.
-We at SMCS want to help our learners develop discipline, temperament, and self-control.
-Along with compassion and understanding, a clear and consistent disciplinary policy is a necessary ingredient of any school program if the teaching-learning process is to be an effective and fruitful one.
-Basically, it is a matter of good order resulting from observance of the necessary rules and regulations established by the school.
-Discipline begins with clear boundaries and includes the practice of Christian virtues such as self-control; and patience and kindness for others during ordinary interactions of the school day.
-In order to help our learners reflect on their choices and grow from their mistakes, we implement the following measures.
+Children are a work in progress and it is our goal to help each child to develop and grow in virtue.
+Along with compassion and understanding, a clear and consistent disciplinary policy is a necessary component for any school program for the teaching-learning process to be effective.
+The Code of Conduct reflects the observance of the necessary rules and regulations established by the school.
+St. Mary Catholic School expectations begin with clear boundaries including the practice of Christian virtues during school day.
+In order for our students to grow, it is imperative for them to reflect on the impact of their choices.
+As a cohesive Catholic community we all are called to model and patiently guide our learners to make good choices that reflect the teachings of Christ.
+As a learning community: